Cap-go/capacitor-updater/README.md

 ## Install Auto update
 Create account in https://capgo.app
-Download the CLI `npm i -g capgo`
+- Download the CLI `npm i -g capgo`
-Add app from CLI `capgo add -a API_KEY`
+- Add app from CLI `capgo add -a API_KEY`
-Upload app `capgo upload -a API_KEY`
+- Upload app `capgo upload -a API_KEY`
-Edit your `capacitor.config.json` and add the url you got in https://capgo.app select your app with the right channel to get it.
+- Edit your `capacitor.config.json`
+- add the url you got in https://capgo.app select your app with the right channel to get it.

 ```javascript
 // capacitor.config.json